 In our last post, we looked at how bonds can fit into a diversified portfolio.
 Today, we are looking overseas, and why you might want to own international stocks to be truly diversified.
 When you look at the stock (equities) portion of your portfolio, you have an important decision to make.
 Do you load up on companies you are familiar with, those companies based in the US?
 Or do you branch out and consider owning companies based in countries like Germany, England, China, or South Korea?
-Just by listing those countries out, I’ve probably invoked some emotion you may have, possibly stemming from a recent article you read, or a recent television news story you watched.
+Just by listing those countries out, we’ve probably invoked some emotion you may have, possibly stemming from a recent article you read, or a recent television news story you watched.

 It’s Understandable to be Nervous About International Stocks